jails-org/Modules/vdom/README.md

-# jsx
+# vdom

->A decoupled JSX templates module ( no event system attached )
+>A decoupled and simple virtual dom implementation

 >**Version** :`1.0.0`